webpush-wg/webpush-encryption/draft-thomson-webpush-encryption.md

 # Security Considerations

-The security considerations of [I-D.nottingham-http-encryption-encoding] describe the limitations of the content encoding.
+The security considerations of [I-D.thomson-http-encryption] describe the limitations of the content encoding.
 In particular, any HTTP header fields are not protected by the content encoding scheme.
 A User Agent MUST consider HTTP header fields to have come from the Push Service.
 An